JFranciscoRobles/react-pixel-art/README.md

 ## Description

 This is a web application for creating pixel art.
 The intuitive interface allows users to draw, erase, and fill cells on a grid with various brush sizes and layers.
-It is perfect for designers, artists, and pixel art enthusiasts looking for a quick and easy way to bring their ideas to life.
+It is perfect for designers, artists, and pixel art enthusiasts.

 ## Features